-In the prior year, unamortized underwriter's discount fees in the amount of \$602,452 were recorded as bond discounts and reported as such on the Statement of Net Assets.
+In the prior year, unamortized underwriter's discount fees in the amount of \$602,452 were recorded as bond discounts instead of bond issuance costs and reported as such on the Statement of Net Assets.
 This error has been corrected in the current year.
-For consistency purposes, the Current Assets and the Noncurrent Assets section-Deferred Charges, of the prior year column (2011) of the Statement of Net Assets was restated to amend certain items pertaining to the correction of the error that affected prior years.
-The Current Assets and Noncurrent Liabilities section- Bond Discount, was also restated to amend the error.
-These changes did not affect the total net assets or cash on hand at June 30, 2012.
+For consistency purposes, the Current Assets and the Noncurrent Assets sections (Deferred Charges), of the prior year column (2011) of the Statement of Net Assets were restated to amend certain items pertaining to the correction of the error that affected prior years.
+The Current Liabilities and Noncurrent Liabilities sections (Debt Payable), were also restated to amend the error.
+These changes did not affect the total net assets or cash balances.
+Additionally, minor reclassifications at the Statement of Cash Flows were reflected in the prior year column (2011).
+These reclassifications did not affect total cash balances.